Endometriosis Diagnosis & Care: Rapid TIER-1 Testing in Canada

 Vancouver, BC

 Experiencing pelvic pain does not necessarily mean you have endometriosis.
-In fact, some women with endometriosis do not have pelvic pain or any symptoms at all.
-It is important for a woman who has persistent pelvic pain to see a health care provider such as a physician or physiotherapist with specialized experience in endometriosis and pelvic pain.
+So it is important for a woman who has persistent pelvic pain to see a health care provider such as a physician or physiotherapist with specialized experience in endometriosis and pelvic pain.

 Gynecologists who are experienced in working with endometriosis may be able to offer a preliminary diagnosis of endometriosis based on symptoms, pain mapping exams, and/or ultrasound findings.
-Some types of endometriosis (superficial peritoneal) cannot be seen on ultrasound or MRI and until now, the only way to definitively diagnose that type of endometriosis was through a surgical procedure called a laparoscopy.
-Electroviserography (EVG) testing can now diagnose superficial and deep endometriosis non-invasively.
-In addition, advanced dynamic pelvic ultrasound or MRI can also allow the detection and diagnosis of advanced stages of endometriosis (deep disease and/or endometrioma cysts in the ovaries).
-Other associated painful conditions such as adenomyosis may also be diagnosed.
+Because some types of endometriosis (superficial peritoneal) often go undetected during ultrasound or MRI, the gold standard to definitively diagnose endometriosis was through a surgical procedure called a laparoscopy.
+ENDOSURE test can now diagnose all stages and types of endometriosis non-invasively, including superficial endometriosis.
+Advanced pelvic ultrasound and MRI provide the detection and diagnosis of advanced stages of endometriosis (deep infiltrating disease and/or endometrioma cysts).
+These imaging studies remain an important part of your work-up as they can locate disease for surgical planning.
+Endometriosis’ sister disease, adenomyosis, is also diagnosed by ENDOSURE test.

 Endometriosis medical treatments are available, including non-hormonal and non-prescription options.
 Lifestyle changes such as diet and exercise are extremely important in reducing the impact of inflammation.
 If symptoms persist and are severe, surgical treatments can be very effective and offer very good outcomes when the gynecologist is trained to provide advanced laparoscopic excision of endometriosis.